M2Team/NanaBox/Documents/ConfigurationReference.md

 ### Gpu

-The GPU paravirtualization setting object of virtual machine.
+The GPU setting object of virtual machine.
+You can choose GPU-P (partitioning) and/or GPU-PV (paravirtualization) modes for every specific GPU instance.

+Note: Before NanaBox 1.3 Update 1, you can only use GPU-PV (paravirtualization) mode for virtual machines.

-Note: You can update GPU paravirtualization setting at runtime starting with NanaBox 1.1.
+Note: You can update GPU setting at runtime starting with NanaBox 1.1.

 #### AssignmentMode

-The GPU paravirtualization assignment mode setting of virtual machine.
+The GPU assignment mode setting of virtual machine.

 Available values: "Disabled", "Default", "List" and "Mirror"

-- "Disabled" mode: Do not assign GPU to the virtual machine.
+- "Disabled" mode: Do not assign any GPU to the virtual machine.
-- "Default" mode: Assign the single default GPU to virtual machine, which currently is POST GPU.
+- "Default" mode: Assign the single default GPU with GPU-PV (paravirtualization) mode to virtual machine, which currently is POST GPU.
 - "List" mode: Assign the GPU(s)/partition(s) specified in SelectedDevices to virtual machine.
 If SelectedDevices is empty, do not assign GPU to the virtual machine.
-- "Mirror" mode: Assign all current and future GPUs to virtual machine.
+- "Mirror" mode: Assign all current and future GPUs with GPU-PV (paravirtualization) mode to virtual machine.

 #### EnableHostDriverStore